jworender/lle/Cases/Case_3/Case_3_markdown.md

 ##   Done.
 ```

-It is clear from the performance of the new training set that there is a
+It is clear from the performance of the new models trained with extra versions
+of each feature that would exist if a logical 'OR' relationship existed that
-significant performance boost when the new versions of each feature with
+there is a significant performance boost when the new versions of each feature
-slightly different critical ranges are created.
-The level of additional
+with different critical ranges are created.
+The Figures below show the training
-computational power is very significant, however.
-The original data set for
-Case III was 3,437 examples with 56 features each, but when the new versions are
-calculated to a modest resolution the data set expands to 3,437 examples with
-526 features each.
-That is approximately one-sixhundredth of the maximum
-possible size of the expanded version set.
-Remarkably, however, it appears to
-be enough to create a reasonably accurate model.
-Fig. 17 shows the test set
-when applied to the model created with the limited number of extra versions, and
+and test sets when applied to the model created with the limited number of extra
-the performance advantage over the LASSO applied to the original continuous data
+versions, and the performance advantage over the LASSO applied to the original
-is markedly large.
+continuous data is profound.

 ![](Case_3_markdown_files/figure-html/transformed_data_plots_ev-1.png)<!-- -->![](Case_3_markdown_files/figure-html/transformed_data_plots_ev-2.png)<!-- -->

 The LASSO results with the unmodified continuous data shown above indicate that
 while there is definitely a relationship, the difficulty in creating a model in
 which multiple features within the same data set can independently cause the
 same result is evident.
-While limiting the size of the expanded data set with
-the multiple versions produces a highly accurate model, the cost is that the
-interpretability of the coefficients suffers (see the coefficient bar plot
-below).
-In order to regain that interpretability, the features must be
-disentangled such that the logical OR relationships are removed, and each set of
-events on either side of the 'OR' operator modeled separately.

 ![](Case_3_markdown_files/figure-html/transformed_data_barplot_ev-1.png)<!-- -->

+The previous plot shows that two out of the four relevant curves are adequately
+identified as having nonzero coefficients that stand out.
+The reason that only
+two are identified is that in this case, the the results can be completely
+described by those two features alone.
+They occlude the other features, since
+there are no examples in which the remaining features are needed to explain.
+It
+is notable that even though the remaining features are occluded by the first
+two, they still introduced a great deal of error in the standard LASSO, as well
+as the LASSO on the modified data without the extra versions of the features.